ADLINK-IST/opensplice/docs/html/EvaluationGuide/_sources/decisions.txt

 DDS provides many functional benefits that set it apart from other middleware technologies, but users often still have specific performance requirements for latency, throughput, CPU and network utilization.
-OpenSplice Enterprise provides the functional benefits of the technology whilst remaining committed to excellent performance.
+Vortex OpenSplice provides the functional benefits of the technology whilst remaining committed to excellent performance.